jenova-marie/caddy-spire-svid/examples/caddy-module-integration.md

 # 🌸 Caddy Module Integration Guide

-This guide shows how to integrate the `caddy-spire-client` with Caddy as a custom module.
+This guide shows how to integrate the `caddy-spire-svid` with Caddy as a custom module.

 ## Creating a Caddy Module